Descriptors

 MessageLite

-and thus do not
+and thus don't

 include support for descriptors or Protobuf reflection.